 In the volatile world of energy, companies face multiple challenges in managing supply in a timely manner, from new regulations to the growing use of intermittent renewable sources.
-To keep ahead, the appropriate risk management solutions are integral.
+The appropriate risk management solutions are integral to keep ahead.

-Many companies still rely on loosely patched-together spreadsheets to manage their front, middle and back-office processes.
-This cumbersome system just doesn’t cut it anymore.
+Many companies still rely on loosely patched-together spreadsheets to manage their front-, middle-, and back-office processes.
+This cumbersome method just doesn’t cut it anymore.

-A competitive edge is gained in energy trading when companies can view and process data in real time, giving them the agility to make quicker decisions in trading and supply management.
-Enterprise resource planning (ERP) and energy trading and risk management (ETRM) solutions are two leading options for handling these processes.
+A competitive edge is gained in energy trading and marketing when companies can view and process data in real time, giving them the agility to make quicker decisions in trading, hedging and supply chain optimization.
+Enterprise resource planning (ERP) and energy trading and risk management (ETRM) solutions are two solutions that support business activities and enable success, but they each have distinct strengths and purposes when it comes to supporting business processes.

 Enterprise resource planning (ERP)